Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Implementing PECS

-Regardless of whether you are using the PECS program for autism or other causes of communication-related challenges, it has a specific process that you need to follow.
+Whether you are using PECS for autism or other causes of communication-related challenges, it has a specific process that you need to follow.

 Before the PECS protocol is implemented, it’s important to first complete “reinforcer sampling.”
 Reinforcer sampling simply refers to the creation of an inventory of activities, toys, or other items that the student likes so that these items can be used as motivators during PECS.

-This inventory is created using an assessment process that can be completed in numerous ways, such as asking caregivers, observing the student and what they choose most and least often, and presenting the learner with pairs of options to see what they like the most.
+This inventory is created using an assessment process that can be completed in numerous ways, such as asking caregivers or observing the student, seeing what they choose most and least often, and presenting the learner with pairs of options to see what they like the most.
 The reinforcers that are chosen will need to be consistently appealing to the learner in order to assist with PECS.

 In phase one, the student learns to initiate communication by exchanging pictures for things they really want or activities they want to take part in with a second trainer, who is the student’s communicative partner.
 (These desirable items and activities were identified during the complete reinforcer sampling stage.)